 Angie Ramirez, 2008 Graduate

 Her ambition was to create databases but life happens and she became a mother for the first time while enrolled in the LIS MS program, so rather than continuing a little longer to pursue the necessary courses for a career in database development, she chose the general librarianship program which was a couple of semesters shorter.
-Angie states “although thus far I have experienced success as a Librarian, I do recommend that anyone interested in technology should invest their time and go the longer mile”.
+"Although thus far I have experienced success as a librarian, I do recommend that anyone interested in technology should invest their time and go the longer mile,” said Angie.

 “I am very happy with this experience as I would have otherwise never had this experience.
 I've been told by former colleagues of the experiences they went through in the late 1980s/early 1990s regarding the automation of the card catalog.
-I like to joke with our students that in their classrooms they are in the year 2014, but they time travel when they walk in the library to the 1970s because most of the items in the collection are from the 1960s and 1970s with of course a full functioning printed card catalog in the wonderful yellow-wood drawer cabinets”, states Angie.
+I like to joke with our students that in their classrooms they are in the year 2014, but they time travel when they walk in the library to the 1970s because most of the items in the collection are from the 1960s and 1970s with of course a full functioning printed card catalog in the wonderful yellow-wood drawer cabinets,” said Angie.

-Her past employment experiences include working as a Librarian with the Fort Worth Public Library and also at the J. Ardis Bell Northeast campus library with Tarrant County College District.
+Her past employment experiences include working as a librarian with the Fort Worth Public Library and also at the J. Ardis Bell Northeast campus library with Tarrant County College District.
 Angie has enjoyed both experiences and the colleagues have been amazing people.
 “I am grateful for the experiences and knowledge from both places of employment.
 I look forward to experiencing different librarianship roles, but for now my first time in a school library is proving to be fun, exciting, and interesting as I get to where many different hats.
 There are traditional librarianship responsibilities but also there are many opportunities for instruction and collaboration with faculty and students.
-Plus it forces me to stay in the know with what's going-on in technology, teen trends, and education” says Angie.
+Plus it forces me to stay in the know with what's going on in technology, teen trends and education,” said Angie.

 Roosevelt Weeks, 2014 Graduate

-“I found out what that was when 2 young ladies came to HPL to talk about the library program at the University of North Texas (UNT).
-Dr. Ana Cleveland and Dr. Yvonne Chandler talked about UNT online Master’s program and the importance of having library credentials” said Roosevelt.
-On August 8, 2014, he got that “something” that was missing…his degree in library science!
-“The Masters program at UNT was delightful and I learned a lot from the faculty, staff, and students at UNT.
-With my degree in hand, I am on my way to serving more people in a bigger and better way,” says Roosevelt.
+“I found out what that was when two young ladies came to HPL to talk about the library program at the University of North Texas.
+Dr. Ana Cleveland and Dr. Yvonne Chandler talked about UNT online master’s program and the importance of having library credentials,” said Roosevelt.
+On Aug.
+8, 2014, he got that “something” that was missing—his degree in library science!
+“The master's program at UNT was delightful and I learned a lot from the faculty, staff and students at UNT.
+With my degree in hand, I am on my way to serving more people in a bigger and better way,” said Roosevelt.

 Tammy Westergard, 2014 Graduate

 She took to heart lessons from the degree program, which included a Graduate Academic Certificate in Advanced Management.
 In fact, from July through December of 2013 Tammy led the development of the Carson City Library's current strategic plan titled "Level UP: a strategic plan for learning 2014-2019."
 Focus of the plan emphasizes the public library as the community's premier resource for free workforce training and it sharply focuses K-12 technology partnerships to improve digital competences throughout the student community, especially with the teens.
-The Library is working directly with the Nevada Governor's Office of Economic Development wherein the public library is the first point of entry in a S.T.E.M skills learning continuum that includes the school district and community college.
+The library staff is working directly with the Nevada Governor's Office of Economic Development wherein the public library is the first point of entry in a S.T.E.M.-skills learning continuum that includes the school district and community college.
 More about the library's strategic plan is available at www.carsoncitylibrary.org.